 Tip: You don’t have to use your first names on them.
 My family likes to use nicknames or even Disney character names!

-4. Don’t Forget to Wear Them to the Theme Parks
+4. Don’t Forget to Wear MagicBands to the Theme Parks and Water Parks

 The replacement MagicBands come in standard grey/black.